The Origin of Turrón and Its History

 The success of turrón was unstoppable throughout its history, and 1962 became one of the best years on record for turrón sales.

-A historic order forced Jijona to multiply its turrón production several times: A state delegation from Castro’s Cuba requested from Jijona manufacturers a bar of turrón with a designation of origin for every adult Cuban and a smaller one for every child.
-This caused Jijona to grow significantly in both population and urban area, as related by Fernando Galiana (mayor and chronicler of the time).
+A historic order caused Jijona to have to multiply its nougat production several times: A state delegation from Castro’s Cuba requested from the Jijona manufacturers a bar of nougat with a designation of origin for every Cuban adult and a smaller one for every child.
+This caused Jijona to grow both in population and urban extension.
+As Fernando Galiana (mayor and chronicler of the time) relates

 Video: Turrón in the NO-DO